-Nearly all of us experience stress at some point in our lives – whether it’s occasional moments of tension and worry, or something more consistent and chronic.
-When we’re knee-deep in stress, it can feel tricky to escape it, but there are things we can do to help.
+We all experience stress from time-to-time – whether it’s occasional moments of tension and worry or more consistent.
+When we’re knee-deep in stress, it can feel tricky to escape, but there are things that can help.

-Some methods of stress relief take a longer-term approach – for example, adjusting our environment or introducing daily habits like mindfulness.
+Some stress-relief methods take a longer-term approach – for example, adjusting our environment or introducing daily habits like mindfulness.
 However, there are also tools you can use when you’re in need of some quick relief.

 With that said, here are nine simple stress relieving activities – many of which you can practise at home, work, or wherever you need them.